Welcome to Class 3's webpage!

 If you ever have an questions or worries please do not hestitate to ask, my door is always open!

 In addition, there will also be a weekly spelling list sent home based upon the sounds we have been exploring in class.
-Please see the table below to find out what sounds and words the children will be learning in Autumn term 2.
+Please see the table below to find out what sounds and words the children will be learning.

 (will be sent home to be tested the following week)